-37 C.F.R. § 201.20(g).
+37 C.F.R. § 202.2(c)(7).

 NOTE: Works that require the use of a machine or device to optically enlarge the work, such as films, filmstrips, and works published in any variety of microfilm, are not considered machine-readable works.